Second Trimester Baby Registry Checklist: When to Start and What to Add

 The second trimester is your golden window to build your baby registry.
 The nausea has likely subsided, your due date feels real, and you've got enough runway to give your friends and family time to actually shop before baby arrives.

-Starting now means you'll avoid the last-minute scramble, and your loved ones won't be stressed either.
-Plus, as Canadian parents, you'll have time to find products that meet our country's safety standards — no surprises, no regrets.
+Starting now means you'll sidestep the last-minute scramble — and your loved ones won't be stressed either.
+As a Canadian parent, you'll also have time to confirm that every product meets Health Canada's safety standards before anything lands on your doorstep.

-The 'Week 20' Rule: When to Dive In
+The 'Week 20' Rule: When to Start Your Registry

 Aim to launch your registry around week 20.
-That gives you roughly 20 weeks before your due date (at 40 weeks) — a comfortable buffer for shopping, shipping, and any surprises.
+That gives you roughly 20 weeks before your due date — a comfortable buffer for shopping, shipping, and any surprises along the way.

 What to Add Now vs. What to Wait On

-Start with the essentials — the stuff you genuinely cannot function without.
-Sleep setups, feeding gear, diapering supplies.
-These items are non-negotiable and usually have safety requirements attached.
+Start with the essentials — the stuff you genuinely cannot function without from day one.
+Sleep setups, feeding gear, and diapering supplies are non-negotiable, and most carry safety requirements you'll want to research carefully while you have the headspace for it.

 Hold off on the rest.
-Nursery decor, specific clothing sizes (you won't know if your baby's a delicate newborn or a chunky 10-pounder), and ultra-personal items like bottle brands can wait.
-You'll get better recommendations as you progress through your third trimester, and frankly, you'll have a clearer sense of what actually matters once you've talked to other parents.
+Nursery decor, specific clothing sizes (you won't know whether you're having a 6-pound newborn or a 10-pound chunker), and ultra-personal items like bottle brands can wait.
+You'll get much better guidance from your pediatrician and other parents as you move into your third trimester — and you'll have a sharper instinct for what actually matters once those conversations happen.

 The 5 Must-Register Categories for Canadian Parents

-1. **Sleep:** Health Canada takes sleep safety seriously, and so should you.
-Register for a crib or bassinet that meets the guidelines, then add a firm mattress, fitted sheets, and a sleep sack.
-Skip the bumpers, pillows, and loose blankets — they're a no-go.
-A video monitor gives you extra peace of mind on those sleepless nights.
+**1. Sleep:** Health Canada takes sleep safety seriously, and so should you.
+Register for a crib or bassinet that meets current guidelines — the HALO BassiNest Swivel Sleeper (~$300–$400 CAD at Snuggle Bugz) is a popular choice for the first few months.
+Add a firm, flat mattress like the Sealy Soybean Foam-Core (~$120 at Amazon.ca), a few fitted sheets, and a sleep sack in a couple of sizes.
+Skip the bumpers, pillows, and loose blankets entirely — Health Canada is clear on that.
+A video monitor, like the Infant Optics DXR-8 Pro (~$250 at Amazon.ca), gives you extra peace of mind on those long nights.

-Cribs, dressers, and gliders aren't something you can order on Tuesday and have by Thursday.
-Shipping furniture — especially from outside Canada or on custom orders — takes time.
-Add these now and your guests can order confidently, knowing it'll actually arrive.
+Cribs, dressers, and gliders aren't something you can order on a Tuesday and have by Thursday.
+Shipping furniture — especially from outside Canada or on custom orders — can take four to twelve weeks, and that timeline shortens fast once you hit the third trimester.

-Some items are too personal for your registry — your baby might despise the pacifier brand you picked, or the bottle nipple that works for someone else's kid might not work for yours.
+Some items are just too personal for a registry — your baby might reject the pacifier brand you picked, or the bottle nipple that works beautifully for your friend's baby might not suit yours at all.

 Frequently Asked Questions